 Dark Souls: Nightfall is a strange and wonderful thing.
 A fan-made sequel to the original Dark Souls, it has felt like a looming hand of a legal team would shut it down at any moment.
 Instead, we now have an official release date for the project.

-Players will be able to jump into Dark Souls for another new adventure on December 21, just in time for the Christmas period and a short month before the release of Elden Ring.
+Players will be able to jump into Dark Souls for another new adventure on January 21, a mere month before the release of Elden Ring.
+While it was originally planned to release on December 21, the developers opted to push the release back by a month.

 Based on trailers and promotional materials, not only will the layout of the world be dramatically different from the original, but the rules and laws that govern its magical properties will be different as well.